 April 7, 1982 saw a small group of Catholic Worker volunteers make 65 egg salad sandwiches and pack them up in their car for distribution on Soledad Street in Salinas, an area known for abandoned buildings and abandoned lives.
 April of 2015 marked 33 years of service for the group that became the Franciscan Workers of Junipero Serra.
 This same organization of Community, Board, volunteers, and donors created Dorothy’s Place Hospitality Center in Chinatown, initiated numerous outreach projects such as Youth Alive and Camp St. Francis, re-envisioned an intentional community of Franciscan Workers, created a free health clinic for the poor, succeeded in creating an emergency shelter for street women in Salinas, and created a successful community of formerly broken and abandoned lives now living together in mutual support in House of Peace.

 Franciscan Workers of Junipero Serra, a 501(c)3 public benefit corporation, was named intentionally to honor St. Francis of Assisi, who had a special affinity with the poor, and Father Junípero Serra, the Franciscan friar and missionary that pioneered the Central Coast region of California.
-Our mission is:
+Our mission:

 With love, respect and compassion, the Franciscan Workers of Junipero Serra provide essential services and transitional support to people experiencing the injustice of homelessness and extreme poverty.

-We are now in the midst of a neighborhood revitalization process - the Chinatown Renewal Project.
+We are now in the midst of a neighborhood revitalization process – the Chinatown Revitalization Project, part of Visión Salinas.
 We are confidently walking into a blessed future of great possibilities for all our guests, our neighbors, the City of Salinas, and Monterey County as a whole.
-Although we are delighted to have served more than 2 million meals in 33 years, we are even more excited to promote trauma-informed care for those experiencing chronic homelessness in Monterey County.
+Although we are delighted to have served more than 2 million meals in 36 years, we are even more excited to promote trauma-informed care for those experiencing chronic homelessness in Monterey County and that we’ve assisted more than 100 chronically homeless people into housing in the last two years.
 Your participation in the life and projects of the Franciscan Workers has a direct and daily impact upon the lives of many, many people – one person at a time.